3 New Spain & New France

 New Spain Flag

 More controversial has been Columbus’ reputation, which used to be above reproach in the U.S. but came under fire as the 500th anniversary of his first voyage approached.
-For years, led by Italian-Americans starting in 1866, the U.S. celebrated Columbus Day each October 12th as an official holiday (during Columbus’ lifetime, Genoa was not part of Italy, which didn’t exist prior to 1861, so really he wasn’t “Italian”).
-In 1989, Indians poured fake blood on Columbus’ statue in Denver as Italian-Americans marched in their annual parade.
-The Indians’ protest and other scholars’ reconsiderations trace to the demise of the TaínoArawak and Carib Indians, who were wiped out by the Spanish.
+For years, led by Italian-Americans starting in 1866, the U.S. celebrated Columbus Day each October 12th as an official holiday.
+During Columbus’ lifetime, his hometown of Genoa was not part of Italy, which didn’t exist prior to 1861, so really he was neither Italian nor Spanish.
+In 1989, Native Americans poured fake blood on Columbus’ statue in Denver as Italian-Americans marched in their annual parade.
+The Indigenous Americans’ protest and other scholars’ reconsiderations trace to the demise of the TaínoArawak and Kalinago (Carib) Indians who were wiped out by the Spanish.
 The Spanish got along reasonably well with the Arawaks as long as they could swap falcon bells and trinkets for gold but, precisely because the Arawaks didn’t value gold, they hadn’t mined much of it.
-The Spanish enslaved Indians to mine more gold, at which point the Arawaks quit having kids and started committing suicide, necessitating the need for importing enslaved Africans.
+The Spanish enslaved them to mine more gold, at which point the Arawaks quit having kids and started committing suicide, necessitating the need for importing enslaved Africans.
+Aside from mining, the Spanish also raised cattle and grew sugarcane and fruit trees.

-In 2006, more documents shed light on the brutality of Columbus and his brothers when they governed Hispaniola.
-They swapped Indian women as sex slaves and hunted male Indians to render as dog meat.
-Columbus not only amputated the limbs of Indians unwilling to submit to slavery and paraded their dismembered bodies, he also treated his own men similarly – all this on a mission intended partly to spread Christian values.
-His men also made change purses out of castrated Indian scrotums.
-Dominican friar Bartolomé de las Casas, who accompanied Columbus on the second voyage, wrote in his Short Account of the Destruction of the Indies that the Castilians’ policy toward Indians was to “exasperate, ravage, kill, mangle and destroy.”
+In 2006, more primary source documents shed light on the brutality of Columbus and his brothers when they governed Hispaniola.
+They purportedly swapped Native American women as sex slaves and hunted males to render as dog meat.
+Columbus not only amputated the limbs of Taíno-Arawaks and Kalingos unwilling to submit to slavery and paraded their dismembered bodies, he also treated his own men similarly – all this on a mission intended partly to spread Christian values.
+His men also made change purses out of castrated indigenous scrotums.
+Dominican friar Bartolomé de las Casas, who accompanied Columbus on the second voyage, wrote in his Short Account of the Destruction of the Indies that the Castilians’ policy toward American Indians was to “exasperate, ravage, kill, mangle, and destroy.”
 He agreed with those who saw these actions as contradicting Christian values, while some historians suggest they were actually in keeping with 15th-century Spanish Catholicism insofar as Columbus hoped to convert Indians by force.
+The Castilian Crown hoped to bring about a new kingdom of God by imposing Catholicism globally, not just in Iberia.
 A generation after Columbus, the Castilian Crown laid out their religious justification for conquest more explicitly in their 1513 Requerimiento that clearly explained the consequences of resistance to Christian conversion.
 Resistance to conversion, in turn, justified conquering anyone who wasn’t Christian (“The deaths and losses which shall accrue from this are your fault”):

 But, if you do not do this, and maliciously make delay in it, I certify to you that, with the help of God, we shall powerfully enter into your country, and shall make war against you in all ways and manners that we can, and shall subject you to the yoke and obedience of the Church and of their Highnesses; we shall take you and your wives and your children, and shall make slaves of them, and as such shall sell and dispose of them as their Highnesses may command; and we shall take away your goods, and shall do you all the mischief and damage that we can, as to vassals who do not obey, and refuse to receive their lord, and resist and contradict him; and we protest that the deaths and losses which shall accrue from this are your fault, and not that of their Highnesses, or ours, nor of these cavaliers [conquistadors] who come with us.
 And that we have said this to you and made this requisition, we request the notary here present to give us his testimony in writing, and we ask the rest who are present that they should be witnesses of this Requisition.

 Spanish Massacring IndiansColumbus operated under similar directives after the Pope, in 1493-94, granted Spanish and Portuguese Christians control of the Western Hemisphere over Native Americans in the Bulls of Donations and Treaty of Tordesillas.
 Setting aside everyone’s love of getting a day off work or school, should the U.S. and other Latin American countries celebrate Columbus Day, given his sociopathic behavior?
 Or, does criticizing Columbus make us guilty of ahistorically applying modern standards to a different era?
-Columbus’ own Spanish contemporaries considered his actions barbaric enough, against both Spaniards and Indians, to warrant a six-week jail sentence in 1500.
-It’s unclear whether the allegations against Columbus may have been exaggerated by a rival sent to the Caribbean to investigate him, Francisco de Bobadilla, who stood to replace him as governor.
-This is an instructive case in the complexity of interpreting primary sources because writers like Bobadilla and Bartolomé de las Casas may have had their own axes to grind, and Bobadilla’s report isn’t widely available in English.
-Still, we have two primary Spanish sources depicting Columbus as a barbarian.
+The Castilian Crown gave Columbus and his brothers a short six-week jail sentence in 1500, but their main concern was likely more his mismanagement of the colony and refusal to cede power to Francisco de Bobadilla on royal orders than his brutality.
+Bobadilla replaced him as governor, sent the Columbus brothers home in chains, and reported on Columbus’ brutality toward Native Americans, Spanish colonists, and his own officers.
+This is an instructive case in the complexity of interpreting primary sources because writers like Bobadilla may have had their own axes to grind and his report isn’t widely available in English.
+Still, we have multiple primary Spanish sources depicting Columbus as a barbarian, including Dominican friar Antonio de Montesinos, whose advocacy for Indigenous Americans, whom he described as God’s people, inspired Bartolomé de la Casas.
 There are also modern secondary sources depicting Columbus as an abolitionist living in harmony with Caribbean Indians, based on the key but subjective primary source of Columbus’ own journal.
 Even if innocent by 15th-century standards, does Columbus’ mere acquittal on a we shouldn’t judge by modern standards defense necessarily translate into we should, therefore, celebrate him with a holiday?
 Should holidays have a higher standard than mere non-condemnation — something we determine by today’s standards, regardless of what passed for normal in the 15th century?
 Holidays, more so even than monuments and building names, are selective and affirmative, guaranteeing anyone we celebrate a starring role in our culture wars.
 Some states and cities now celebrate Indigenous People’s Day, which originated in Berkeley, CA in 1992 to counter Columbus Day, though they don’t correspond neatly with red and blue states.

 Martin Behaim's 1492 Globe Showing Japan (Cipangu) in the Atlantic Ocean, Larousse Encyclopedia-WikiCommons